-Figure 6 Ratios of corporation profits tax assessed under 2018-19 final
+Figure 6 Ratios of corporation profits tax assessed under 2019-20 final assessments by business sectors

 Salaries Tax

 Salaries tax is charged on all incomes from any office (e.g. a directorship) or employment and pension arising in or derived from Hong Kong.
 The total amount of tax payable is restricted to the standard rate (15%) on the net total income (without deduction of allowances) of the individual concerned.